ccrolo/Iceland-Test/README.md

 # Travel to Iceland Test - Run the application

-This project does not have any specific configuration to be able to run, as it is developed with vanilla CSS and vanilla JavaScript.
+This project does not have any specific configuration to be able to run, as it is developed with CSS and vanilla JavaScript.

 ## Some recommendations: